Understanding Cholesterol: Avoiding Diabetes In Children

 My medical practice focuses on children with high cholesterol, prediabetes, and/or weight issues.
 In some cases, this can run in the family.
 In rare cases, medication may be considered.
+It is important that you know the warning signs - read my blog on the signs of prediabetes in children.

 In all cases, simple and sustainable diet changes can vastly improve these conditions.
 My patients have great success in slowing weight gain, improving labs and feeling more empowered to make healthy food choices.
 Read on for more information about the conditions I treat and how to eat more of the delicious foods that support great health.